Reddeyfish/AGDCWare/README.md

-# AGDCWare
+﻿# AGDCWare
-Wario-Ware style collection of VGDC minigames Guidelines for contribution:
+Wario-Ware style collection of VGDC minigames

+vgdc-uci.com/?p=442661

+Guidelines for contribution:

-To be added as a contributor, contact our Gitmaster, Gitma Ster.
-Their email address is gster@uci.edu.
+To be added as a contributor, contact our Gitmaster, Connor Stokes, at VGDC's e-mail: vgdc.uci@gmail.com .
 We prefer to avoid pull requests, as they result in more merge conflicts than direct commits.

 Your game should be self-contained in a single scene.
+Each game and all of its assets and files should be self-contained in a single folder with the same name as your game.

 To end your game, call the static funtion `AGDCWareFramework.LoadNextGame();`, which will load the next game.
 For your game to be loaded, add your scene name to the file `SceneNames.txt`, which is above the Assets folder.

-All of your assets should be in your own subfolder of Contributor Assets, to avoid conflicts.
 All of your code should be in your own namespace, to avoid conflicts.
 ```
 namespace MyNamespace